All-Cups/aicup22/docs-en/game.md

 Projectiles are processed sequentially in random order.

 Projectiles move with constant speed.
-Projectiles move until collision with unit or obstacle (some obstacles may still be shot through).
+Projectiles move until collision with unit or obstacle (some obstacles may still be shot through), or until their lifetime reaches zero (initially equal to `projectile_life_time` seconds).
 Collision with spawning units is ignored.

 When calculating collision of projectile with a unit, unit is considered to be moving with constant speed from the position at the beginning of the tick to the position at the end of the tick (calculated in "Movement" step).